Skip to main content

 The Mailchimp Marketing Glossary

 Marketing jargon got you stumped?
-Brush up on the lingo with our list of commonly used terms.
+Brush up on the lingo with our list of commonly used marketing terms.
 Then meet your goals with Mailchimp's smart and easy email marketing solution.

 Illustration of a hand holding a cup of coffee with papers scattered everywhere